AlamarW/journ/README.md

 It's helpful to have a word counter in your text editor of choice, but journ will take care of that for you if not (just not as elegantly)

+The Completion of below will make journ official v1
 ### To Do List

 - [X] Fully implement daily tmp file for editing